-Money Talk (previously Financial Health Checks) project
+Money Talk project

 Funding has been provided to CAS by the Scottish Government to provide a financial health checks service face-to-face to all clients attending the bureau and outreach services.
-This funding enables us to increase the support available to help clients to maximise income, access benefits and reduce outgoings.
+This funding enables us to increase the support available to help clients in Clackmannanshire to maximise income, access benefits and reduce outgoings.
 The initial one-year project started in November 2018 and was extended until March 2022.
-The funding has been extended until at least March 2023, from October 2022 as a combined service, with Welfare Reform Mitigation and Specialist Debt Advice, called Money Talk Plus.
+From October 2022 it has been delivered as part of a combined service, with Welfare Reform Mitigation and Specialist Debt Advice, called Money Talk Plus.